department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/word-list.md

 - basic: Capitalize only when used as part of the branded term DS Logon Basic.
 Otherwise lowercase.
 - became ill: Use "got sick."
 - became worse: Use "got worse."
 - beneficiary: Use this term to mean the person picked to get the money from a life insurance policy when the policyholder dies.
-In other uses, avoid this term in favor of “family member.”  **[@Beth, Danielle - was this entry meant to convey 'define this as... x'?]**
+In other uses, avoid this term in favor of “family member.”  **[@Beth, Danielle - was this entry meant to convey 'define this as... x'?
+Beth says: Well... this entry has two purposes.
+The first is as you stated, to define this term beneficiary as "the person who will receive money from your life insurance policy when you die."
+The second is: When we mean a dependent who can get benefits under you as the sponsor, we should use, as appropriate to the context, "family member" or "child" or "dependent," not "beneficiary."]**
 - Benefits Delivery at Discharge (BDD) program: “Benefits” is plural.
 - blind or low-vision (not "blind or sight-impaired")